-As a new mom you know you’ll need to stock up on winter gear for baby/toddler.
-But once you start shopping you’ll realize how much this stuff costs.
-You may ask, should I buy a $75 winter coat or a $40 winter coat?
+As a new mom you know you’ll need to stock up on winter clothing for baby/toddler.
+But once you start shopping you’ll realize all this winter gear costs big.
+You may ask, do I buy a $75 winter coat or a $40 winter coat?
 Does my baby really need a newborn size snowsuit?

 - Now, for my all-time favorite winter product… Bogs boots!
 Have you seen small toddlers and children waddling around and tripping because they cannot walk easily in their snow boots?
 That’s because most snow boots are bulky and stiff.
 Not Boggs!
-They are soft, flexible and lightweight.
+They are soft, flexible, and lightweight.
 They are easy for children to pull on themselves with handles.
 Bogs are completely waterproof and keep feet warm in very cold temperatures, and are even machine washable.
 Each pair is about $50 and totally worth it!
 My child will wear her Bogs as her primary shoe all winter long because they are comfortable and practical no matter how much snow and ice we find.
 However, if you live in an area that does not get regular snow, the price may not be worth it for you.

-- Invest in a few pair of great quality winter socks.
-Buy at least 2 or 3 pair that you can use when temperatures get dangerously cold or for playing outside in the snow.
+- Invest in a few pairs of great quality winter socks.
+Buy at least 2 or 3 pairs that you can use when temperatures get dangerously cold or for playing outside in the snow.
 These can be hard to find for babies and toddlers.
 I recommend the Smartwool brand and the wool socks from Hanna Anderson.
 Luckily your child can probably wear the same pair for a couple of seasons.

 - Unless you plan on having your newborn/infant play in the snow, do not buy a snowsuit!
 Instead buy a Carters fleece 1 piece that zips from top to bottom.
 This is softer and less bulky than a snowsuit that will probably not be used.
 Your baby will grow out of it so quickly.